halftruths/Postgres-RAG-Colab-Demo/README.md

    https://en.wikipedia.org/wiki/World_War_II
    https://en.wikipedia.org/wiki/World_War_I
    ```
+   Here, after loading the Wikipedia documents, embeddings are generated for the document chunks and then put in the vector store.

-2. Ask a question related to the content:
+3. Ask a question related to the content:
    ```text
    How many lives were lost in World War Two?
    ```

 The system will fetch relevant document chunks and use the context to generate a response using the selected LLM.

-## Testing Functions
-Several test functions are included to validate the system:
-- `test_load_urls()`: Test loading documents into the database.
-- `test_fetch_documents()`: Test fetching documents by keywords and embeddings.
-- `test_rag()`: Run a full RAG chain to see how the system retrieves and generates answers.

 ## License
 This project is open-source and available under the MIT license.